metrorailings/OwlBlog/content/posts/week-1-supercontest-picks.md

 ***

 Losing your best defensive player in Von Miller isn't helpful.
-Neither is the fact that I expect Drew Lock to stumble in his first game as the team's franchise quarterback.
+Neither is the likelihood that Drew Lock will stumble in his first game as the team's franchise quarterback.

-But Denver has two big factors in its favor - the thin air at Mile High Stadium and the reduced practices at training camp.
-Both of these things will be way too much for Tennessee's defense to overcome.
-Expect the Titans defense to be exhausted as the game waxes on, meaning Denver should have an easier time scoring points and closing out the game.
+But Denver has two big factors in its favor - the thin air of Mile High Stadium and the reduced practices at training camp.
+Both of these things don't bode well from an endurance perspective, so expect the Titans defense to be exhausted as the game waxes on.
+Denver should have an easier time scoring points against an overhyped Tennessee squad.